The Koran Explained

 Paperback: 192 pages

-their smorgasbord of gods and goddesses and to worship only Allah; but to accept him as a legitimate Prophet and a Messenger of the one and only God.
+Mecca and others to accept him as a legitimate Prophet and Messenger of the one and only

-It was not easy, as Allah’s Revelations will attest.
+It was not easy, as hundreds of revelations quoted in From

 The Islamic Hereafter